BrightspaceUI/core/mixins/localize/README.md

 The `localize()` method is used to localize a piece of text.

-If the localized string contains arguments, pass them as a key-value object as the 2nd parameter:
+If the message contains arguments, supply a replacements object as the second parameter:

 ```javascript
 render() {